Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Identification

-$\alpha$ is not identified in \Cref{eqn:3} (in practice, we can normalize $\alpha=0$) and, in applications, information on $W$ is often completely discarded.
-However, the presence of $W$ does provide extra moment conditions.
-These are very helpful.
-In \Cref{eqn:3} (and in each time period), there are $K_X + 1$ parameters to identify, and at least $K$ moment conditions available to identify them.
-Then, as long as $K_W \geq 1$ (i.e., as long as there is at least one variable whose effect does not change over time), then our approach satisfies the necessary order condition that $K \geq K_X+1$.
+$\alpha$ is not identified in \Cref{eqn:3} and, in applications, information on $W$ is often completely discarded.
+However, the presence of $W$ still provides potentially useful moment conditions.
+In \Cref{eqn:3} (and in each time period), there are now $K_X + 1$ parameters to identify, and $K$ moment conditions available to identify them.
+Then, as long as $K_W \geq 1$ (i.e., as long as there is at least one variable whose effect does not change over time), our approach satisfies the necessary order condition that $K \geq K_X+1$.

 The simplest version of this approach is the case where we have exactly three time periods, panel data, and $W_i$ is a scalar.
-Then, our idea amounts to estimating $\beta_3$ and $F_3$ using the sample of untreated individuals by estimating the model
+Then, our idea amounts to estimating $\beta^*_3$ and $F^*_3$ using the sample of untreated individuals by estimating the model

 using $W_i$ as an instrument for $(Y_{i2} - Y_{i1})$.
-In order for $\beta_3$ and $F_3$ to be identified here, we just require standard exogeneity and relevance conditions for instrumental variables estimation.
-Exogeneity will hold as long as $\alpha$ is actually time invariant along with \Cref{ass:selection}.
-Relevance will hold if $\textrm{rank}(E[ Z (X', (Y_2 - Y_1))])=K_X +1$.
-The main requirement here is that $W$ is correlated with $(Y_2 - Y_1)$ after controlling for $X$.
-This condition can be checked in particular applications.
-In fact, an alternative equivalent condition is that $\textrm{rank}(E[ Z (X', \lambda) ] = K_X+1$; this condition says that $W$ is correlated with $\lambda$ after controlling for $X$.
+In order for $\beta^*_3$ and $F^*_3$ to be identified here, we just require standard exogeneity and relevance conditions for instrumental variables estimation.
+Exogeneity holds by \Cref{ass:special-cov} (along with \Cref{ass:selection}).
+Relevance will hold if $\textrm{rank}(\E[ Z (X', (Y_{2} - Y_{1}))])=K_X +1$.
+The main requirement here is that $W$ is correlated with $(Y_{2}- Y_{1})$ after controlling for $X$.
+This condition can be checked in particular applications.\footnote{A relevant intermediate case is when $W$ is a weak instrument for $(Y_{2}-Y_{1})$.
+Existing strategies for dealing with weak instruments can be applied in our setup.
+For example, standard diagnostics for weak instruments (e.g., \citet{stock-yogo-2005,kleibergen-paap-2006,olea-pflueger-2013,sanderson-windmeijer-2016}) can be used.
+Alternatively, one could employ estimation strategies designed for the case with weak instruments (e.g., \citet{hansen-kozbur-2014,andrews-armstrong-2017,tsyawo-2021}).} In fact, an alternative equivalent condition is that $\textrm{rank}(\E[ Z (X', \lambda) ] = K_X+1$; this condition says that $W$ is correlated with $\lambda$ after controlling for $X$.
 In other words, we need to find a variable whose effect on untreated potential outcomes does not change over time (i.e., this variable does not affect the path of untreated potential outcomes over time) and that is correlated with the time invariant unobservable whose effect changes over time.